-SAT and ACT Policies
+SAT and ACT Policies Entrance exams

-C8 Entrance exams
+C8 Yes No

-Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking Х applicants?
+Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking х

+applicants?

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2012.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2016.

 C8A ADMISSION

-C8A Require Recommend Require for Some Consider if
+C8A Require Recommend Require for Some Consider if Submitted Not Used

-- - Submitted

-SAT or ACT Х
+C8A SAT or ACT х

-ACT only
+C8A ACT only

 C8A SAT only

 C8A SAT and SAT Subject Tests or

 ACT

 C8A SAT Subject Tests only